larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-and and people didn't understand where these patterns came from, and they eventually found out that these patterns were were made by, you know, very early.
+and and people didn't understand where these patterns came from, and they eventually found out that these patterns were made by, you know, very early.
 Animals that were executing
 these simple programs and making